hmightypirate/gym_toyrpp/Readme.md

 ```

 ## Observation
 The state is the current viewport (64, 64) with the agent in the centre unless it is closer to a boundary of the environment.
-Furthermore, two positions are give:
+Furthermore, two positions are given:

 * agent_pos: current position of the agent
 * target_pos: position of the goal